 - polyunsaturated fatty acids: 66% of the fat content

-Sunflower oil doesn’t contain any minerals or polyphenols.
+Therefore, sunflower oil doesn’t contain any significant amounts of minerals or antioxidants.

-The standard sunflower oil that we buy contains about 65% polyunsaturated fatty acids, known as Linolenic acid (or omega-6).
+The standard sunflower oil that we buy contains about 65% polyunsaturated fatty acids, known as Linoleic acid (or omega-6).

-The 65% Linolenic acid sunflower oil has also a lower smoke point of 227oC (440oF).
-For this reason, people tend to use vegetable oils for frying with a greater smoke point.
+The 65% Linoleic acid sunflower oil has a low smoke point of 227oC (440oF).
+It isn’t the best choice for frying.

 Oleic acid is another name of monounsaturated fatty acids.
 It’s also known as omega-9.
-This oil is also called High Oleic Acid Sunflower oil.
+It’s called High Oleic Acid Sunflower oil as well.

-It has great properties.
 It remains stable without hydrogenation and has a longer shelf-life.
-Due to these properties, high oleic acid sunflower oil is widely used in the food industry.
+Due to these benefits, high oleic acid sunflower oil is widely used in the food industry.

 This is also known as Mid-Oleic acid sunflower oil.
 It’s the most common sunflower oil.
 It’s the sunflower that you’ll buy in a store.

-In contrast, the higher the oleic acid content, the higher the smoke point of the oil.
+As a rule of thumb, the higher the oleic acid content, the higher the smoke point of the sunflower oil.

 Is sunflower oil good for you?

-If you replace animal fat, that is rich in saturated fats, with any vegetable oil, it can benefit you.
+If you replace animal fat, that is rich in saturated fats, with any vegetable oil, it’s good for your health.
 Studies have shown that vegetable oil can reduce total cholesterol, LDL cholesterol, or even improve insulin sensitivity.

-Sunflower oil has the lowest risk for atheromas formation on the walls of the arteries or even the production of a thrombus (3).
+Sunflower oil has the lowest risk for the development of atheromas on the walls of the arteries (3).

-Additionally, scientific data, from many cohort and dietary studies, have suggested that replacing saturated fat with omega-6 fats (sunflower oil fats) would rather be beneficial than harmful for the prevention of coronary heart disease (6).
+Additionally, replacing saturated fat with omega-6 fats (sunflower oil fats) would rather be beneficial than harmful for the prevention of coronary heart disease (6).

 Is sunflower oil bad for you?

-Sunflower oil is bad for you because it contains high amounts of omega-6 fats, while it doesn’t contain any omega-3 fats.
+Sunflower oil is bad for you because it contains high amounts of omega-6 fats.
+On the contrary, it doesn’t contain omega-3s.

-Scientists suggest that humans evolved on a diet with a ratio of omega-6 to omega-3 essential fatty acids (EFA) of approximately 1 (2).
+Actually, we shouldn’t consume much more omega-6s than omega-3s.
+We evolved on a diet with a ratio of omega-6s to omega-3s of approximately 1 (2).

-The optimum omega-6 to omega-3 ratio from 1:1 nowadays has become 20:1 or even higher.
+Although the optimum omega-6 to omega-3 ratio should be 1:1, nowadays, it has become 20:1 or even higher.